haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Claw.
 Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
 Hit: 6 (1d6 + 3) piercing damage.
 Tail.
 Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
 Hit: 10 (2d6 + 3) piercing damage.
 Hurl Flame.
 Ranged Spell Attack: +5 to hit, range 150 ft., one target.
 Hit: 10 (3d6) fire damage.
-If the target is Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 274
+If the target is

 successful DC 12 Wisdom (Medicine) check.
 The wound also closes if the target receives magical healing.
 STR DEX CON INT WIS